 Unforgivness is literally a rejection of that grace!

-This presents a huge problem for us when we refuse to forgive.
+We encounter an enormous problem when we refuse to forgive.
 Harboring unforgiveness actually prevents our own sins from being forgiven.

-The only solution for this is to embrace God’s grace:
+The only solution is to embrace God’s grace

-Not just so that we can be free, but so that we can set our offender free as well.
+This doesn’t just set us free, but it will set our offender free as well.

 You see, in Jesus’ parable of the unforgiving servant, the master didn’t just forgive the servant a large amount of money, he set him free.